 All right let’s take a look at our recommendations for images.

 Make sure that the visual content is relevant to the topic of the page.
-Google suggest using images that add value and discourage pages where neither the images or the text are original content.
+Google suggests using images that add value and discourage pages where neither the images nor the text is original content.

 Optimize Image placement